aliibarry/omics-database/README.md

 Example database can be found at <https://livedataoxford.shinyapps.io/drg-directory/>

-Manual is available at <https://aliibarry.github.io/database-book/> [beta]
+Manual is available at <https://aliibarry.github.io/database-book/>